GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 ```

-### Okay sir we have also completed the transformations of our inputs and outputs which are foredround_backgorund,background,depth,mask.Now let us move to next session before that drink some water sir:)
+### Okay sir we have also completed the transformations of our inputs and outputs which are foreground_background,background,depth,mask.Now let us move to next session before that drink some water sir:)

 ## Loading the dataset by calling the dataset